tolitius/cprop/README.md

 ## Merging with property files

-It is important to be able to tntegrate with existing Java applications or simply with configurations that are done as `.properties` files, i.e. not EDN.
+It is important to be able to integrate with existing Java applications or simply with configurations that are done as `.properties` files, i.e. not EDN.

 `cprop` can easily convert `.properties` files into EDN maps and merge it on top of the existing configuration by using `(from-props-file path)` function.
 Here is an example: